 Step 4: File the Certificate of Formation

-One of the most important steps involved in officially (and legally) forming an LLC in Delaware is filing the Certificate of Formation with the Secretary of State.
-This vital document includes the following:
+One of the most important steps involved in legally forming an LLC in Delaware is filing the Certificate of Formation with the Secretary of State.

 - The name and location of the registered agent

 - The duration of the LLC (perpetual or not)

 If you plan to live and operate your business in another state, you can still form your LLC in Delaware, but you must register as a Foreign LLC.

 A foreign LLC is any business that is “housed” in one state and incorporated in another.
 You can found and build a flower shop in Texas while your LLC is technically formed in Delaware.

 Even though the state government allows (and even welcomes) this, it adds to the formation process with more paperwork and more expense.